UEFA financial sustainability regulations 2025: what the June 2026 enforcement round means for English football

 What the UEFA CFCB decided on 30 June 2026

 The UEFA Club Financial Control Body's First Chamber published its finalisation of club monitoring outcomes for the 2025/26 season on 30 June 2026.
 Across European competition, fourteen clubs were sanctioned.
-The English clubs affected were Aston Villa, Chelsea, Newcastle United and Nottingham Forest -- all four falling foul of the Squad Cost Rule under Article 28 of the UEFA Club Licensing and Financial Sustainability Regulations 2025, with Newcastle additionally in breach of the Football Earnings Rule under Article 22.
+The English clubs affected were Aston Villa, Chelsea, Newcastle United and Nottingham Forest.
+All four breached the Squad Cost Rule under UEFA’s cost control requirements, with Newcastle additionally failing to comply with the Football Earnings Rule.
+In the 2025 UEFA Club Licensing and Financial Sustainability Regulations, the Football Earnings Rule is set out in Article 91, with its calculation and acceptable deviation addressed in Articles 87 and 88; the Squad Cost Rule is addressed in Articles 93 to 95 and Annexes K and L.

 The specific outcomes, drawn from UEFA's published decision, were as follows.